Cutting Edge Scream. New York

 I take a canvas and paint to rearrange my thoughts.
 To let my emotions, take over.

 I like to enrich myself by breathing in the life of the places I visit for the first time.
 I like to feel the rhythm, inhale the scents, absorb the all the colors, and look at the people.
 I like to see how they react when I break their daily routine by asking a few questions and give them compliments.

-Compared to all the other places I have visited or lived at, New York is a city of the most dramatic contrasts.
-So many beautiful people gathered from all over the world with a desire to write their own page in the history of the famous ones.
+Compared to all the other places I have visited, New York is a city of the most dramatic contrasts.
+So many wonderful people gathered together from all over the world with a desire to write their own page in the history of the famous ones.

-I have high expectations because I believe that for extraordinary success, you need to be hell ready!
+I have great expectations, because I believe that for extraordinary success you need to be hell ready!